Challenges in Binary Pulsar Timing Detection of Dark Matter Subhalos: Subhalo Detection Probability

+as illustrated in Fig.~\ref{fig:subhalo_joint_detection}.
+The sensitivity region of a single pulsar forms two axisymmetric lobes near the pulsar and near the Sun.
+When pulsars are sufficiently close and acceleration thresholds are low, these lobes may connect.
+Only subhalos located in the overlapping region of two pulsars can produce a joint detection signal.

-In practice, intrinsic red noise contaminates individual pulsar timing signals.
-As illustrated in Fig.~\ref{fig:subhalo_joint_detection}, a robust detection requires joint observations of two nearby binary pulsars (A and B), using spatial correlations to suppress noise and break positional degeneracies~\cite{2026PhRvL.136d1201C}.
+In practice, possible non-subhalo gravitational perturbations may contaminate individual pulsar timing signals.
+As illustrated in Fig.~\ref{fig:subhalo_joint_detection}, a robust detection requires joint observations of two nearby binary pulsars (A and B), using spatial correlations to suppress noise and break positional degeneracies~\citep{2026PhRvL.136d1201C}.
 The effective volume for joint detection is the geometric overlap of their individual detection regions,

 The expected number of detectable subhalos for a binary pair follows from integrating over the mass function,